iChris/iChris/README.md

 👯 I’m looking to collaborate on creating a new podcast.
 I don't know what about.
 I've been floundering for years with trying to figure out what I want to say and why I want to say it.
 Maybe you have an idea we could work on together?

 💬 Ask me about podcasting, live streaming I **love** the tech and community around live streaming.
-I'm building a [Discord community](https://lemonaudio.club/) for viewers of my YouTube channel](https://youtube.com/c/lemonproductionsca), and trying to be authentic and less cynical [on Twitter](https://twitter.com/ichris).
+I'm building a [Discord community](https://lemonaudio.club/) for viewers of [my YouTube channel](https://youtube.com/c/lemonproductionsca), and trying to be authentic and less cynical [on Twitter](https://twitter.com/ichris).

 📫 How to reach me: [Get in touch with me for podcasting related work here](https://www.lemonproductions.ca/contact/) or [message me on Twitter for fun](https://twitter.com/ichris).